IHosseini083/SuperLink/README.md

 ## About SuperLink

-SuperLink will host a fake website using PHP server & [Ngrok](https://ngrok.com) and generates a link when target opens the generated link, it will request for some premissions then if it gets them, you'll have :
+SuperLink will host a fake website using PHP server & [Ngrok](https://ngrok.com) and generates a link when target opens the generated link, it will request for some permissions then if it gets them, you'll have :

 - Access to target's webcam